ligato/vpp-agent/docs/Design.md

 ## Rapid deployment

-Containers manages to reduce deployment to seconds.
+Containers allow to reduce deployment time to seconds.
 This is due to the fact that containers are created at process level and there is no need to boot OS.
 More over K8s helps with (un)deploying different version of multiple instances of microservices.

 ## High performance & minimal footprint
 Performance optimization is currently work in progress.
-There are identified several bottlenecks the can be optimized:
+Several bottlenecks that can be optimized have been identified:
 - GOVPP
 - minimize context switching
 - replace blocking calls to non-blocking calls